Open Records

-The Legal Foundation: Tennessee Public Records Act
+The Tennessee Public Records Act.

 Wilson County's policy is built on the Tennessee Public Records Act, found at T.C.A. § 10-7-501 et seq.
 The law is straightforward:

 All state, county, and municipal records shall be open for personal inspection by any citizen of Tennessee unless otherwise provided by law.
+T.C.A. § 10-7-503

 Read that again.
 Public records are presumed open.
 Not "if convenient."
 Not "if approved."
 Open by default unless a specific legal exemption applies.